masdeseiscaracteres/ugarit/data_science/metrics.md

 # Machine Learning Metrics

+## Vector distance
+- Euclidean
+- Manhattan
+- Mahalanobis
+- Gower: used to measure how different two records are.
+The records may contain combinations of logical, numerical, categorical or text data.
+- ...

 ## Statistical association
 - Odds ratio: quantifies the strength of the association between two binary variables (usually represented as an 2x2 contigency table).
 - [Risk difference](https://en.wikipedia.org/wiki/Risk_difference): quantifies the strength of the association between two binary variables (usually represented as an 2x2 contigency table).
 Common in medical studies.